 Lazy mornings call for lazy breakfasts and Yannick made the nicest egg and bacon on toast for us all before we walked down the little path leading to the pebbly beach.
 It was overcast and very windy, but it didn’t stop us loonies skimming stones (or throwing them in my case), popping in the sea front shops and enjoying the walk.
 We drove into the centre of Weymouth to mooch around the shops and grab that must have 99 on the beach front.
 BBQ suppliers bought, we made our way back to the caravan where chef Yannick & sous chef Sal treated us to a feast – it’s a bonus being best friends with a couple who are amazing at cooking, a real all-inclusive caravan experience!
 Apart from the gas running out (Haven sent out the gas man within 10 minutes though, yay for Haven!) we had another evening full of drinks and dancing.
-We were told off at 10pm for blasting out Celine too loud, so made our way to the entertainment where my team card came in handy for the G&Ts.
+After belting out Celine Dion in the caravan, we made our way to the entertainment where we enjoyed the shows and a few G&Ts.

 Day 3 – The Sunday